ferrilab/bitvec/README.md

 These traits are both explained in the next section.

-`&BitSlice<C: Cursor, T: BitStore>` is an immutable region of memory, addressable at bit precision.
+`&BitSlice<O: BitOrder, T: BitStore>` is an immutable region of memory, addressable at bit precision.
 This has all the inherent methods of Rust’s slice primitive, `&[bool]`, and all the trait implementations.
 It has additional methods which are specialized to its status as a slice of individual bits.

-`&mut BitSlice<C: Cursor, T: BitStore>` is a mutable region of memory.
+`&mut BitSlice<O: BitOrder, T: BitStore>` is a mutable region of memory.
 This functions identically to `&mut [bool]`, with the exception that `IndexMut` is
 impossible: you cannot write `bitslice[index] = bit;`.
 This restriction is sidestepped with the C++-style method `at`: `*bitslice.at(index) = bit;` is the